A component URL is a URL that identifies a component.

 component could be executed as a web page in a web runner, for

 The Component Framework supports a subset of relative URLs (Relative URLs are defined in URL RFC 3986).
-Specifically, Component Framework only supports relative URLs expressed as URL fragments.
-If a relative URL has any fields set other than the fragment then it will not resolve.
+Specifically, Component Framework supports relative path URLs (plus a URL fragment with the path to the component manifest) to subpackaged components, and fragment-only URLs.

-A relative URL resolved at runtime based on the URL of the parent component's package.
-Relative URLs have the following format:
+A relative fragment-only URL is resolved at runtime based on the URL of the parent component's package.
+Fragment-only URLs have the following format:

 fuchsia-pkg parent component with the following URL: